 You may be able to recover your original site content within 30 days of expiration or cancellation.
-Per our policy, you might not be able to recover site content after 30 days.
+After this time, we can't guarantee that your content will still be available.

 To recover your content, follow these steps:

 - In the parking page menu, click Build a Site.

 - When you’re ready to make your site live, subscribe to paid service, then publish your site.